-CRU breaks down phosphate rock production costs into two cost components.
-The first of these, 'site costs', covers consumables, energy, labour and raw materials.
-Average site costs dropped below \$40/t at the end of last year due to the sharp fall in energy prices, although they can range from \$25-60/t depending on the producer.
+CRU breaks down phosphate rock produc-

+tion costs into two cost components.
+The

+first of these, 'site costs', covers consum-

+"The influence of these Florida mines ables, energy, labour and raw materials. with rising costs is waning," explains Michael Average site costs dropped below \$40/t Mew, principal consultant at analysts CRU. at the end of last year due to the sharp fall "Falling US phosphate rock capacity has in energy prices, although they can range been offset by increased output from China from \$25-60/t depending on the producer. - where costs are generally lower.'

 The other cost component is termed 'business costs'.
 This measures the value of phosphate rock in the end-use market, partly by taking account of freight cost variations, itself a reflection of the different distances between mining sites and key market destinations.
-It also factors in pricing discounts or premiums caused by differences in rock quality Analysing phosphate production costs in this way reveals that "US and Russian producers are very competitive", according to CRU, because proximity to market and low freight costs keeps their business costs down to around \$20-30/t.
+It also factors in pricing discounts or premiums caused by differences in rock quality.

+Analysing phosphate production costs in this way reveals that "US and Russian producers are very competitive", according to CRU, because proximity to market and low freight costs keeps their business costs down to around \$20-30/t.

-China, interestingly, is at the other end of the spectrum with business costs of given new technology around \$105-125/t.
-"China's low-guality rock and high transport costs... mean that modest site costs are undermined by business cost disadvantages that leaves them uncompetitive in the international market." says Daniel Solomon, CRU's fertilizer pricing analyst.
+China, interestingly, is at the other end of the spectrum with business costs of Today's tailings pile is tomorrow's reserve, given new technology.

+around \$105-125/t.
+"China's low-quality rock and high transport costs... mean that modest site costs are undermined by business cost disadvantages that leaves them uncompetitive in the international market," says Daniel Solomon, CRU's fertilizer pricing analyst.